zendesk/demo_apps/v2/sell/custom-objects-app/README.md

 }
 ```

-We use standard Zendesk Garden UI components such as [Button](https://garden.zendesk.com/components/button).
+The app uses standard Zendesk Garden UI components such as a [Button](https://garden.zendesk.com/components/button).

 As mentioned above, adding a new `Invoice` record is handled by **NewView.tsx**.